How to Prepare Files for Graphics Printing

 CMYK (Cyan, Magenta, Yellow, Key/Black) is the backbone of commercial printing — inks combine through subtractive mixing, absorbing wavelengths and reflecting others.

 RGB (Red, Green, Blue) drives screens through additive mixing.
-RGB's gamut exceeds CMYK — vivid blues and greens on screen often fall outside printable range.
+Its color gamut exceeds CMYK, so vivid blues, greens, and neons visible on monitors often fall outside the printable range and shift when converted for print.

 Color Terminology